The School Day (Please see the term dates and times for the amended ‘covid’ structure)

 Morning Break: 10:30 – 10:45 Lunchtime Break: 11:55 – 12:55

 Please ensure that children arrive at school punctually.
 Children may go into their classrooms from 8:45 am so that they are settled and ready to start their learning journey at 8:55 am.
+(Children should go directly into their classroom on arrival, some classes now start at 8.40 am)

 From Year 5 onwards children can make their own way home if you, and we, feel that they are responsible enough to do so.
 If you wish your child to walk home by him/herself it is important that you complete a permission form, which you can obtain from the school office.
 This will need to be completed annually.
-Without the form I am afraid we cannot let children leave the school premisies without an accompanying adult.
+Without the form I am afraid we cannot let children leave the school premises without an accompanying adult.

 Here’s hoping we will have a mild winter but if not and the school is forced to close as a result of bad weather please listen to the following radio stations KMFM 96.2/101.6 FM, BBC Radio Kent 96.7/104.2 FM and Heart FM 103.1/102.8FM.
 We will publish closures on the website.
 The school phone will also be manned, during the morning from 8:30 am on all days.